huggingface/datasets/datasets/ronec/README.md

 ### Dataset Summary

-The RONEC (Named Entity Corpus for the Romanian language) dataset  contains over 26000 entities in ~5000 annotated sentence, belonging to 16 distinct classes.
-It represents the first initiative in the Romanian language space specifically targeted for named entity recognition.
+We present RONEC - the Named Entity Corpus for the Romanian language.
+The corpus contains over 26000 entities in 5000 annotatedsentences, belonging to 16 distinct classes.
+The sentenceshave been extracted from a copy-right free newspaper, covering severalstyles.
+This corpus represents the first initiative in the Romanian language space specifically targeted for named entity recognition.

 ### Supported Tasks and Leaderboards